General terms and conditions with customer information

 - The limitation period does not begin again if a replacement delivery is made within the scope of liability for defects.

-7.3 The limitations of liability and the shortening of the deadlines set out in the previous paragraphs do not apply
+7.3 The limitations of liability and shortened deadlines set out above do not apply

-7.4 In addition, for entrepreneurs, the statutory limitation periods for the right of recourse according to § 445b BGB remain unaffected.
+7.4 In addition, it applies to entrepreneurs that the statutory limitation periods for any existing statutory right of recourse remain unaffected.

 7.5 If the customer acts as a merchant in the sense of the law § 1 HGB, the commercial inspection and notification obligation applies to him according to § 377 HGB.
 If the customer fails to comply with the notification requirements regulated there, the goods are deemed to be approved.